MicrosoftDocs/WSL/WSL/wsl-config.md

 ### Windows 10 Version 1903 and later

-You can use `wsl.exe` to manage your multiple distributions in the Windows Subsystem for Linux (WSL), including listing available distributions, setting a default distribution, and uninstalling distributions.
+You can use `wsl.exe` to manage your distributions in the Windows Subsystem for Linux (WSL), including listing available distributions, setting a default distribution, and uninstalling distributions.

 Each Linux distribution independently manages its own configurations.
 To see distribution-specific commands, run `[distro.exe] /?`.
 For example `ubuntu /?`.